Yuri05/Dapagliflozin-Model/Evaluation/Input/Content/Section1_Introduction.md

+Dapagliflozin is an active, highly selective SGLT2 inhibitor that improves glycemic control in patients with type 2 diabetes mellitus by reducing renal glucose reabsorption leading to urinary glucose excretion (glucuresis).
+It is administered orally.

+Dapagliflozin is predominantly metabolized by uridine diphosphate-glucuronosyltransferase-1A9 (UGT1A9) in the liver and kidneys to the major metabolite dapagliflozin 3-O-glucuronide and can be considered a sensitive substrate for characterization of UGT1A9 activity.

+Using published clinical data, the objective is to establish a whole-body PBPK model for dapagliflozin with a quantitative representation of its UGT1A9 metabolism.

-The presented model building and evaluation report evaluates the performance of PBPK model for ``COMPOUND`` in adults.
+The presented model building and evaluation report evaluates the performance of PBPK model for dapagliflozin in (healthy) adults.

-The ``COMPOUND`` model is a whole-body PBPK model, allowing for ...

-[...]

-The presented ``COMPOUND`` PBPK model as well as the respective evaluation plan and PBPK report are provided open-source  (https://github.com/sfrechen/Evaluation-plan-template).
+The presented dapagliflozin PBPK model as well as the respective evaluation plan and evaluation report are provided open-source (https://github.com/sfrechen/Dapagliflozin).